-Baltimore County Office of Housing is a public housing agency in Baltimore, Maryland that participates in the Section 8 Housing Choice Voucher (HCV), and Section 8 Project-Based Voucher (PBV) programs.
+Baltimore County Office of Housing is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Section 8 Project-Based Voucher (PBV) programs.

 Baltimore County Office of Housing serves Baltimore County.

 During the coronavirus (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Application methods may change, as well.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, you can contact the housing authority directly.
 Office operations may be different from usual, and it may take days or weeks to get a response.

 Baltimore County Office of Housing Phone: (410) 887-2766.